5 Signs of Ageism in the Workplace

 How hard is it to prove age discrimination?

 Evidence that directly shows an employer intended to discriminate based on age, like statements and comments, might be your best option in proving this out.
-If you believe that you have been the victim of age discrimination, reach out to HR or talk to an experienced employment attorney.
+If you believe you have been the victim of age discrimination, contact HR or talk to an experienced employment attorney.

 Wrapping Up | Ageism in the Workplace

 Understand that employers need to recognize that all workers, regardless of their age, have valuable skills and experiences to offer an organization.
-They need to take the right steps to prevent age discrimination and promote equal opportunities for all workers and you as a worker must be proactive in speaking up when ageism does take place in an office setting.
+They need to take the proper steps to prevent age discrimination and promote equal opportunities for all workers, and you, as a worker, must be proactive in speaking up when ageism does take place in an office setting.

-Now that you know what signs to look out for, you’ll be able to recognize it early on.
-Unfortunately, not every employer looks out for their employees’ best interests.
-If you find this is the case, then don’t feel guilty about seeking employment somewhere else.
-You should feel comfortable at work and not have to face a toxic environment on a daily basis.
+Now that you know what signs to look out for, you'll be able to recognize them early on.
+Unfortunately, not every employer looks out for their employees' best interests.
+If so, don't feel guilty about seeking employment elsewhere.
+You should feel comfortable at work and not face a toxic environment daily.

 Articles to Help if Things Aren’t Getting Better: Simple Resignation Letter Sample Doc | Resume Writing Tips | IT Staffing Agencies